-This month’s topic for the #ItalianFWT crew brought me to Oltrepò Pavese, a wine area renowned for its Pinot Noir in Italy’s northern region of Lombardia.
+Over the next four days I will be posting about some of the best experiences of this year.
+First up, my September visit to Oltrepò Pavese, a wine area renowned for its Pinot Noir in Italy’s northern region of Lombardia.
 While you may not yet have heard of the area, it makes up 60% of Lombard viticulture so is an area to get to know.
 Pinot Noir is not a recent phenomenon in the area but has been there for over 100 years.
 The grape is made into still and sparkling wines of note.
+I was lucky enough to attend a special Pinot Noir event during the trip.

 The area as you can see from the map above is ordered by three regions: Piedmont, Emilia Romagna, Liguria and its climate has influences from the Ligurian Sea to the South, Po River, and the Piedmont Mountains.